 Legislation = safety

 When any act or substance is declared illegal, taking part in it becomes inherently riskier and more unsafe for all parties involved.
-The fact is, whether or not abortion is a legal option will not alter women’s attempts to end unwanted or dangerous pregnancies by any means possible.
+The fact is, whether abortion is a legal option will not alter women’s attempts to end unwanted or dangerous pregnancies by any means possible.
 The only difference is that legalizing abortion would enable women to do so safely, hygienically and with the least amount of risk to the woman and her fertile future.
 Legal restrictions lead women to attempt termination on their own or seek out the help of an unskilled service provider.

 Women’s right to reproductive choice is supported by many religious groups